Kendrick Lamar Drops To Pimp a Butterfly Album – Today in Hip-Hop

-Coming off the momentous acclaim of his major label debut, good kid, m.A.A.d city in 2012, everyone in hip-hop had an ear out for what K-Dot would come up with next.
-Hailed as one of the most nimble, imaginative storytellers in the rap game today, Lamar's second album had high expectations.
-Originally set to drop on March 23, Top Dawg Entertainment, Aftermath and Interscope moved up the release, surprising fans with a late night drop one day after the 20th anniversary of 2Pac's Me Against The World.
+Coming off the momentous acclaim of his major label debut album, good kid, m.A.A.d city, in 2012, everyone in hip-hop had an ear out for what K-Dot would come up with next.
+Hailed as one of the most nimble, imaginative storytellers in the rap game today, Kenny's second album had high expectations.
+Originally set to drop on March 23, Top Dawg Entertainment, Aftermath and Interscope moved up the release, surprising fans with a late-night drop one day after the 20th anniversary of Tupac Shakur's Me Against The World.

-The album's lead singles, "Blacker The Berry," "King Kunta" and "Alright" asserted an unapologetically Black message in the wake of the police brutality trend in America and the shooting deaths of young Black men like Michael Brown, Tamir Rice, Eric Garner and more while cuts like "Momma," "How Much A Dollar Cost" and "Institutionalized" examined Kendrick's personal struggle with newfound fame and guilt for leaving the hood that raised him.
-The record was almost immediately hailed as a classic among fellow MCs and music fans for its inventive use of funk influences, and Kendrick's outstanding lyricism.
-Production credits on TPAB include Dr. Dre, Anthony "Top Dawg" Tiffith, Terrace Martin, Flying Lotus and Pharrell Williams and though it was sparse with features, George Clinton, Snoop Dogg and Rapsody came through with memorable verses when they did assist.
-The album debuted at no. 1 on the Billboard 200 and broke a Spotify single day streaming record, being streamed 9.6 million times in one day.
+The album's lead singles, "Blacker The Berry," "King Kunta" and "Alright," asserted an unapologetically Black message in the wake of the increase in police brutality in America and the shooting deaths of young Black men like Michael Brown, Tamir Rice, Eric Garner and more.
+Cuts like "Momma," "How Much A Dollar Cost" and "Institutionalized" examined Kendrick's personal struggle with newfound fame and guilt for leaving the hood that raised him.